-Disclaimer: Atmel Corporation makes no warranty for the use of its products, other than those expressly contained in the Company's standard warranty which is detailed in Atmel's Terms and Conditions located on the Company's web site.
+Atmel Corporation makes no warranty for the use of its products, other than those expressly contained in the Company's standard warranty which is detailed in Atmel's Terms and Conditions located on the Company's web site.
 The Company assumes no responsibility for any errors which may appear in this document, reserves the right to change devices or specifications detailed herein at any time without notice, and does not make any commitment to update the information contained herein.
 No licenses to patents or other intellectual property of Atmel are granted by the Company in connection with the sale of Atmel products, expressly or by implication.
 Atmel's products are not authorized for use as critical components in life support devices or systems.

-Atmel Corporation 2003.
-All rights reserved.
-Atmel[®] and combinations thereof, and DataFlash[®] are the registered trademarks of Atmel Corporation or its subsidiaries.
-Other terms and product names may be the trademarks of others.
+Atmel[®] and DataFlash[®] are the registered trademarks of Atmel.

+Other terms and product names may be the trademarks of others